F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

         - This is where you create a new application.
 Use this tab to choose a template and provide parameters to submit a new application to AS3.

       * - :ref:`templatetab`
-        - This table has a list of installed templates, with any applications that use them.
+        - This table has a list of installed templates, with any applications using them.

       * - :ref:`deploylogtab`
         - The deploy log is a summary of AS3's async task results.